erickpaulus/text-line-segmentation/README.md

 - http://amadi.univ-lr.fr/ICFHR2018_Contest/images/images/GT-ChallengeB-TrackMixed.zip

-If you need the mixed collection, please contact us to get the data.
+If you need the complete mixed collection, please contact us to get the data.

 It consists of
 - Exp1-mixedPLM-GR -> put this folder in datasets folder for extracting text lines